p-harting/supplemint/README.md

 #### Testing Methodology
 1. **Manual Testing**:
-   - The application was personally tested on Android and iOS devices, including iPhones and iPads, to ensure all buttons, functionalities, and game mechanics worked as intended.
-This included testing the game restart functionality, navigation, and overall user experience.
+   - The application was personally tested on Android and iOS devices, including iPhones and iPads, to ensure all buttons, functionalities, and the mechanics worked as intended.
+This included testing the navigation, and overall user experience.
    - Friends and relatives were also enlisted to test the application on their personal devices, covering additional Android models and ensuring a broader range of real-world usage scenarios.

 2. **Responsive Design Testing**: